HerStat-Heroes/herstatheroes-mvp/README.md

 # HerstatHeroes MVP

 This application provides detailed analytics and visualizations for baseball players' performance.
-The app is built using Flask and provides various endpoints to fetch and visualize data related to baseball events, deployed at https://herstatheroes-backend.onrender.com.
+The app is built using Flask and provides various endpoints to fetch and visualize data related to baseball events, deployed at GCP: https://herstatheroes-backend-67082157402.us-central1.run.app/.

 ## Project Structure